RookieHua/RHTitleView/README.md

 # RHTitleView
-a  simple function TitleView
+A  simple function TitleView

 # What you can get ?

->by use this titleView ,you can custom some function titleview like follow：
+>By use this titleView ,you can custom some function titleview like follow：

 ![Markdown preferences pane](http://ov4d3izq5.bkt.clouddn.com/GitHub/readmeRHTitleViewDemo_gif.gif)

 # How to use it

-> you can use it just like follow:
+> You can use it just like follow:

 ```
  self.titleView.delegate = self;